seL4/microkit/docs/manual.md

 ## System {#system}

 At the most basic level sel4cp provides the platform for running a *system* on a specific board.
-As a *user* of sel4cp you use the platform to create a softare system that implements your use case.
+As a *user* of sel4cp you use the platform to create a software system that implements your use case.
 The system is described in a declarative configuration file, and the sel4cp tool takes this system description as an input and produces an appropriate system image that can be loaded on the target board.

 The key elements that make up a system are *protection domains*, *memory regions* and *channels*.